JRHB314/VBCS-Integration/LabGuide300.md

 ![](/images/lab300/300-3-26.png)<br>
 <br>

 <b>Note:</b> You could have gone to customize the tab bar on the Design view and hit the plus sign to the right of the title `Tabs` in the customization bar, but this would not have copied the style or the listener.
-For this reason, we decided to manually copy the code in ourselves.<br>
+For this reason, we decided to manually copy the code in ourselves.

 <br>
-Repeat this process for the other pages, but on the other pages, the Catalog tab should have bright styling.<br>
+Repeat this process for the other pages.
+On the other pages, the Catalog tab should have bright styling.<br>

 ![](/images/lab300/300-3-27.png)<br>
 <br>